-More Advanced Cleaning of Specific Equipment
+More Advanced Cleaning Of Specific Equipment

 Some features of a cooling tower do not necessarily need to be examined monthly unless there is reason to believe that a problem exists.
 Some types of motors will require occasional greasing on the motor bearings, and quarterly is a great time to double-check their condition.
 At the same time, do not forget to examine the fan and motor assemblies, as well as their bolts; it is likely that at least some fan assemblies will need to be retightened to the correct torque.
 Now is also an opportunity to clean and flush any spray nozzles, even if they do not show evidence of obstruction.

-Attending to the Sump
+Attending To The Sump

 While monthly and quarterly tasks will take up the majority of your time spent cleaning your cooling tower, some systems will require attention once or twice a year.
 The cold water sump should be cleaned thoroughly and flushed twice per year; ideally, this occurs in line with the changing of seasons so that a cooling tower that has been less active during the cooler months can be thoroughly cleaned prior to ramping up operations during the warm weather.
 During the sump inspection and maintenance, take the time to visually inspect the tower again and make note of its condition.
 Maintenance that should be performed monthly or quarterly may need revisiting, even if it is not time yet, depending on the age and overall wear of the cooling tower.

-Water Treatment the Daily
+Water Treatment The Daily

 Water treatment should be monitored closely as this service generally determines the efficiency, effectiveness, longevity and health of the cooling tower system.
 It can not be minimized how important water treatment is and the role it plays in keeping the system in check on a daily basis.
 Over the past few years, computerized control systems have been integrated to monitor these systems in real time, testing the water constantly, and making adjustments to chemicals and water chemistry as demand and temperature changes.
 The systems can alarm building personnel and service providers to a problem or concern.
 This will be the largest component that will determine the frequency of cleaning that will be required.
 Without water treatment cooling towers will fail in all aspects

-Work with the Cooling Tower Maintenance Experts
+Work with the Cooling Tower Maintenance Checklist From The Experts